rnanosaur/rnanosaur.github.io/README.md

 ## Install ruby and run on your host

-If you want install all environment on your desktop you need to install **ruby**:
+If you want to install the entire environment on your desktop, you need to install **ruby**:

 <https://gorails.com/setup/ubuntu/20.04#ruby-rbenv>

 * Using rbenv
 * version 2.7.3

-When is done, please run:
+When it is done, please run:

 ```console
 bundle